cvjena/caffe_pp/HowToTrain.md

 }
 ```

+Note the changed blobs_lr (increased by a factor of 10) and the changed layer as well as blobs name.

-The remaining part is very similar to the regular training.
+The remaining part is similar to the regular training:

 ```
 GLOG_logtostderr=1 caffe.bin train --solver_proto_file=/path/to/your_solver.prototxt --pretrained_net_file=/path/to/pretrained_model